So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 But launching your very own marketplace is one explosive idea for an eCommerce business that you may not have thought about.

-By becoming the host for several talented sellers, you could have a profitable eCommerce store in no time.
+By becoming the host for several talented sellers or experts, you could have a profitable eCommerce store in no time.

 Marketplaces aren’t always one-stop shops.
 Here are some ideas: